oskarrough/slaytheweb/README.md

 ## How the code is structured

-Throughout all files and folders I've attempted to document and leave lots of comments.
-So please, explore the folders and files in this repository.
-Welcome!
+Throughout all folders and files I've attempted to document and leave comments.
+So please, go ahead and explore them in this repository.
 In the root of this project you'll find configuration files as well as two folders:

 - [public →](https://github.com/oskarrough/slaytheweb/tree/main/public/)